What are breaches?

 If a breach is reported to us or one of our estate officers picks it up during a routine inspection, the following process is followed:

-We want to work directly with you as soon as we can to put things right.
+We want to work directly with you to help put things right.

 Step two: Advisory letter.